 - Walmart: Nutella Chocolate Hazelnut Spread, 26.5 ounces, reg. price $6.42, or $0.24 an ounce

 OK, normally two pounds of yeast is a lifetime supply for me.
-But with all the pandemic bread-baking happening, it just might make sense.
+But ever since the pandemic, bread baking is a regular thing in my life, so it makes sense.

 Yeast is one of the best buys at Costco.

-7. Costco organic spinach is less expensive than competitor supermarkets.
+7. Costco organic spinach is less expensive than anywhere else.

 - Kroger: Simple Truth Organic Baby Spinach, 16 ounces, reg. price $4.99, or $0.31 an ounce